funemployeddad/todomvc/notes.md

     - create a list
     - show a list

-      -need a model and controller, so generate resource
+    - need a model and controller, so generate resource

 Step 3: Add items to a list